-2. What are e the four primary ways the gospel is s preached during of a Village Church worship service? ( pg.
-30)
+- 2. What are the four primary ways the gospel is preached during a Village Church worship service? (pg.
+30) - 1.
+2. 3.
+4.

-Personal & Ministry Application Questions: 1.
-Of the many verses listed earlier about the centrality of the Gospel in our lives, write out the one that most impacted you.
+- 1. Of the many verses listed earlier about the centrality of the Gospel in our lives, write out the one that most impacted you. - 2.
 Are you able to clearly and simply articulate the gospel?
-Come to class ready to share the Gospel.
-3. Why do you as a Christian need the Gospel as much as the non-Christian?
+Come to class ready to share the Gospel. - 3.
+Why do you as a Christian need the Gospel as much as the non-Christian?
 Read 1 Corinthians 15:1-2 in your Bible for a hint or on pg.
+27.

-27. 4.
-Some people go to church their whole lives but never hear the gospel.
+4. Some people go to church their whole lives but never hear the gospel.
 What do you imagine God thinks of a church that fails to preach the Gospel?